 Robby Hilkowitz (Chairman)

 made Aliyah in 1993 from South Africa via 6 years in Australia.
-He has four children, two of whom were born in Israel and two in London and one wife who is from Victory Park.
+His wife is from Victory Park and they four children, two of whom were born in Israel and two in London.
 Robby invests in early stage financial services companies and is a director of several philanthropic organisations, which deal with aged care, poverty relief and personal debt management and extraction.
 He supports South Africa in rugby, Australia in cricket and Chelsea in football.
 Robby is the Chairman of Telfed.

 Steven Flax (Treasurer)